ucyo/rscompress/README.md

 ```
 This library will follow the same principles.

+### Transformations
-**Transformations** are algorithms which represent the same information using a different alphabet.
+Transformations are algorithms which represent the same information using a different alphabet.
 Good transformation algorithms eliminate redundant information in the data.
 A mathematical function can be seen as a transformation of a series of data.
 The series `1 1 2 3 5 8 13 21 ..` can expressed as `f(x) = f(x-1) + f(x-2)`.